Yellow Squash Cheesy Biscuits – a Dietitian’s twist on a biscuit…always sneakin’ in those veggies!

 - 3/4 cup 1% milk

-- Then add in the butter, milk and cheese.
+- Add in the butter, milk, honey and cheese.
 Get a little bit of flour on your hands, and use your hands to mix it all up!
 Roll into balls - really whatever size you prefer.
-I made mine fairly small.

 - In a lightly greased 9x13 baking dish, place the dough balls next to each other with about 1 inch space in between.

-- Bake for about 22 minutes, or until lightly golden on top.
-Serve with butte and enjoy!
+- Bake for 22 minutes, or until lightly golden on top.
+Serve with butter and enjoy!